rootstrap/flutter-base/README.md

 ### Github Actions: RS-GPT-Review
 - Configure GPT secrets vars on your repo settings:
     - OPENAI_KEY
+#### Note: The action will only run if the description or comments mentions @rs-gpt-review

 ### Github Actions: Sonarqube
 - Go to you sonarqube server and configure a new project.